junior-devleague/cyber-security/schools/campbell/2018/class-briefing.md

 # Week 6 2/12 - 2/16
 Monday
   - Teachers Work day - No School

 Tuesday

-  - Talked about recent Cyber Security news and shared two articles 1 about the Olympics Network getting hacked during the opening ceremony, and then the other about Russian emplyees trying to mine for bitcoins using a nuclear super computer
+  - Talked about recent Cyber Security news and shared two articles 1 about the Olympics Network getting hacked during the opening ceremony, and then the other about Russian employees trying to mine for bitcoins using a nuclear super computer that is 1 petaflop
   - Then talked a little about NCL and had them research it to see if anyone is interested
   - Then everyone started working on codeacademy learning the command line